List of unproduced DC Comics projects: The CW's Amazon

 In 2012, The CW, Warner Bros.
 Television and DC Comics were developing a new origin story for Wonder Woman called Amazon.
 A year later, the network pushed the pilot back until the 2014/15 season.
 The same year in May, the show was still in development, with a new script by Aron Eli Coleite, replacing Allan Heinberg, who wrote the previous script for the planned pilot, but in July, The Flash, by Greg Berlanti and Andrew Kreisberg was fast-tracked instead.
 Mark Pedowitz said that Amazon was delayed because they wanted a right script and interpretation for Wonder Woman.
 The project was canceled in early 2014, as Pedowitz confirmed to The Hollywood Reporter: "We did not go forward with it [...] it all depends on the script.
 We were very careful with Arrow, and we're being very careful with Flash [...] these are iconic characters, so we're going to be very careful with Wonder Woman.
 You only get one shot before you get bit".
 Pedowitz later said in August 2017 that the success of the feature film has killed any current attempts to bring the Amazonian warrior to the small screen on their channel.

 Wonder Woman animated film

 After the success of Batman: Return of the Caped Crusaders, Warner Bros. stated that they considered to make an animated film based on the 1970s Wonder Woman series, with Lynda Carter reprising her role as Wonder Woman.

 Wonder Woman: World War II animated series

-Producer Butch Lukic brought a proposal to Warner Bros. for Wonder Woman animated series set in the World War II, but was rejected due to the development of the live-action film Wonder Woman, which is set in the World War I. Some of the concepts for the story and setting were later incorporated in the animated film Justice Society: World War II, which was produced by Lukic.
+Producer Butch Lukic brought a proposal to Warner Bros. for a Wonder Woman animated series set in World War II, but was rejected due to the development of the live-action film Wonder Woman, which is set in the World War I. Some of the concepts for the story and setting were later incorporated in the animated film Justice Society: World War II, which was produced by Lukic.